MSc Advanced Motorsport Engineering

 - NMA recognises equivalent international qualifications and these will be considered on an individual basis

-- If English is not your first language an IELTS certificate with a score of 6.0 (minimum) or equivalent qualification is required.
+- If English is not your first language an IELTS certificate with a score of 6.5 (minimum) or equivalent qualification is required.
 However, all applications are considered on an individual basis as we are aware that for many international students their school or college curriculum has been taught in English.